JJustJay/WHSTechNotes/journal.md

 # October 6, 2025
 If I were in charge of my school, I would treat it's AI policy and technology different than the school that I am currently in.
 In this school, we are not allowed to play games at all, and we are not allowed to use our phones because of the ban.
 In my school, I would limit AI to some extent, such as adding a rule that blocks any sort of AI tool on the chromebooks.
 I would allow my students to use chromebooks for school work, however phones would not be an option.
 I will follow the law that states that phones are prohibited during school hours, however I would implement a rule where my students are only allowed their phones during lunch because I believe it is unfair for students to be unable to use their phones during lunch.
 This is how I would handle technology and AI policies at my school.

+# October 14, 2024
+For this assignment, I decided to use Canva AI to create a website that makes a logic puzzle in the form of minesweeper.
+In total, there are three versions of the site as I had to change some certain aspects in the website because I wanted the site to be clean and more efficient.
+In the first version there are three difficulties: easy, medium, and hard.
+In the second version, I formatted the difficulties to fit in the screen of the website because the hard difficulty would go out of the boundaries of the website.
+The third and final version of my website allows for a clean minesweeper experience, where you can type your name and get on the leaderboard of each difficulty, where the fastest completion is on the top of the leaderboard.

+This is the link to the site: https://jiansminesweeper.my.canva.site/minesweeper-logic-puzzle